Ohio State vs. JMU Predictions & Picks - Women's NCAA Tournament First Round

 Ohio State Performance Insights

 - The Buckeyes are outscoring opponents by 12.5 points per game with a +400 scoring differential overall.
-They put up 80.8 points per game (eighth in college basketball) and give up 68.3 per outing (277th in college basketball).
+They put up 80.8 points per game (eighth in college basketball) and allow 68.3 per contest (278th in college basketball).

-- In conference tilts, Ohio State puts up fewer points per game (74.8) than its season average (80.8).
+- In conference games, Ohio State tallies fewer points per game (74.8) than its overall average (80.8).

-- The Buckeyes put up 82.9 points per game in home games, compared to 78 points per game on the road, a difference of 4.9 points per contest.
+- The Buckeyes are posting 82.9 points per game this season at home, which is 4.9 more points than they're averaging in road games (78).

-- Defensively, Ohio State has played better at home this year, ceding 64.5 points per game, compared to 67 in road games.
+- Ohio State surrenders 64.5 points per game when playing at home this year, compared to 67 on the road.

 © 2023 Data Skrive.
 All rights reserved.